ribbybibby/ssl_exporter/README.md

 ### Release process

 - Update the `VERSION` file in this repository and commit to master
-- [This github action](.github/workflows/release.yaml) will add a changelog and upload binaries in response to a release being created in Github
+- Create a release in Github prefixed with `v` and GH actions will:
+  - Add a changelog
+  - Upload binaries
-- Dockerhub will build and tag a new container image in response to tags of the format `/^v[0-9.]+$/`
+  - Build and push a Docker image

 ## Usage